What Are Cannabis Concentrates? The Ultimate Guide

 Dabbing is one of the most popular methods of concentrate consumption and is enjoyed by many concentrate lovers.
 The primary reason for the growing popularity of dabbing is that there are numerous options to fully customize the rig and attachments.
 In fact, concentrate enthusiasts use this avenue in order to customize their dabbing experience and to express themselves.

-The dabbing technique is based on heating a concentrate on a hot surface usually a nail or banger.
+The dabbing technique is based on heating concentrate on a hot surface usually a nail or banger.
 Once heated, the vapors created by heat are inhaled through a rig.
 Today, people use special pipes to dab cannabis extracts – known as dab rigs.
 The rig contains a nail or banger that is heated with the help of butane blowtorch.
 After that, the concentrate of choice is gently dabbed onto the nail or bangers surface to create vapor.
 This is done by using a dab tool that is particularly designed to safely handle extracts.
 Do not do what they are doing on Instagram with 1 gram dabs, this is too much and only for people that need attention rather than need the benefits of cannabis.

-The biggest thing to take note is that dabbing is all about the proper temperature.
+The biggest thing to take note of is that dabbing is all about the proper temperature.
 Too hot and the dab hurts because you begin to vaporize the fats and lipids in the oily cannabis concentrate.
 These fats and lipids, when vaporized at too high a temperature, will then coat your lungs causing what is known as dab sweats and even leading to what is called dab lung or lipid pneumonia.
 This is your body saying don’t do that again.
-If your nail or banger is too low of a temperature you will just not get any vapor off of your nail.
+If your nail or banger is too low of temperature you will just not get any vapor off of your nail.
 This is a better fail-safe than heating up a banger or nail too hot.
 You can always add a little more hear to the banger.
 Here at Elev8, we have found that a vaporizer like the Silver Surfer Vaporizer delivers the most flavor full hits while an enail comes in second.

 Once you have the nail or banger hot and you drop the dab of cannabis concentrate into the banger or nail, the vapor is sucked into a dab rig.
 It gets filtered and cooled through a water chamber and finally, you can inhale it through the mouthpiece with a better experience than if you used a direct method like a dab straw.
 If you are an old-school hippie then this would seem like the glorified version of ‘knife hit’ that was used for hash smoking in good old days.
 However, the idea of heating dab nails or bangers by using a blowtorch is often unappealing for concentrate enthusiasts.
 Think about the dangers of using a torch as it is hot and can tip over and burn something.
 Also, using a torch and nail seems to many as someone doing crack or heroin.
 Here at Elev8, we wonder where the name banger came from as banging is what intravenous drug users do, so even the name banger is to many a bad name.
 Also, it is often inconvenient for people who prefer using cannabis quite discreetly as you need a torch, rig, banger or nail and probably put all that in a case.